Norrie disease: Presentation

-The most prominent symptoms initially observed in Norrie disease are ocular (affect the eye).
+The most prominent symptoms initially observed in Norrie disease are ocular.
 Initial characteristics are usually identified at birth or in early infancy, with parents often noticing abnormal eye features or that their child fails to show a response to light.
 The first visible finding is leukocoria, a grayish-yellow pupillary reflection that originates from a mass of disorganized tissue behind the lens.
 This material, which possibly includes an already detached retina, may be confused with a tumor and thus is termed pseudoglioma.
 However, an affected baby may have a normally sized eye globe and unremarkable iris, anterior chamber, cornea and intraocular pressure.
 Over the first few months of life, complete or partial retinal detachment evolves.
 From infancy through childhood, the patient may undergo progressive changes in the disease.
 Disease progression often includes vitreoretinal hemorrhages, the formation of cataracts, deterioration of the iris with adhesions forming between the iris and the lens or the cornea, and shallowing of the anterior chamber which may increase intraocular pressure, causing eye pain.
 As the situation worsens, there is corneal opacification, where the cornea becomes opaque, and band keratopathy.
 Intraocular pressure is lost and the globe shrinks.
 In the last stage of Norrie disease, the globes appear small and sunken in (phthisis bulbi) and the cornea appears to be milky.

-Auditory symptoms (affect the ear) are common with Norrie disease.
+Auditory symptoms are common with Norrie disease.
 Progressive hearing loss has been reported to occur in 85–90% of patients and onset is generally in childhood and before the patient reaches their mid-20s.
-Early hearing loss is sensorineural (caused by damage to the inner ear or auditory nerve), mild and asymmetric.
+Early hearing loss is sensorineural, mild and asymmetric.
 By adolescence, high-frequency hearing loss begins to appear.
 Hearing loss is severe, symmetric, and broad-spectrum by the age of 35 years.
 However, studies show that while hearing deteriorates, the ability to speak well is highly preserved.
 The slowly progressing hearing loss is more problematic to adjust to than the congenital blindness for most people with Norrie disease.